‘Human Swan’ embarks on first expedition less than a year after fatal collision

 Ospreys migrate on their own, which means the young ones make the epic and often perilous feat of endurance without adults birds.

-Dench said only 70% of juveniles return for breeding, and the team wants to know more about why.
+Ms Dench said 70% of juveniles fail to return for breeding, and the team wants to know more about why.

 The group will be tracking four tagged birds and talking to experts and local communities who they plan to meet along the way.